Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Results

 \section{Results}

-With all the ingredients and machinery in place for computing the local stability, critical gas density, and time scale for growth of instabilities, we will pr esent how these quantities vary across the MWAs from cosmic noon (z=2.5) to the present day (z=0).
+With all the ingredients and machinery in place for computing the local stability, critical gas density, and time scale for growth of instabilities, we will present how these quantities vary across the MWAs from cosmic noon (z=2.5) to the present day (z=0).